BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 >To minimize surprise, organisms must move through a predictable sequence of diverse but familiar states.

 Learning, perception, and action then is about **adjusting expectations** and **updating generative models** on different time scales.
-To the best of my knowledege, it is unclear in which way one dominates over the others but it seems as if all three are highly depend on each other.
+To the best of my knowledge, it is unclear in which way one dominates over the others but it seems as if all three are highly depend on each other.
 From this I conclude that it is important to dwell on problems, to think, to do the hard work to adjust long-term causes to be able to construct a reality/environment that makes sense consistently.
 But it is also important to act in such a way that one is exposed to surprise, at least from time to time.